SkoolNotes/Taproot/2020BIO101/KBhBIO101Enzymes.md

 2. Changing the substrate to gavourable orientation
 3. Active site animo acids rearranging electrons + creating partial charges to favor a reaction

+Or, in Dr. Hauser's Words

+"""
+- Orienting the reactions substrate(s) to promote more effective collisions (and therefore reactions
+- Stressing or straining bonds to temporarily and/or slightly lower the strength of attraction to allow the bond to break more easily
+- Involving amino acid R-groups or sidechains in creating the transition state between reactants and products
+"""

-**Remember: The Fundimental Energy Difference does not change whether or not reactions are helped by the Enzyme.**
+**Remember: The Fundamental Energy Difference does not change whether or not reactions are helped by the Enzyme.**

 For more information about the reaction hump and its related energy changes, see [[KBhBIO101Enthalpy]], and [[KBhBIO101Entropy]].